-If you've finally invested in that kitchen island, then don't forget to equip it with some stylish stools.
+If you've finally invested in a kitchen island, it may be time to equip it with some stylish stools.

 Kitchen islands are proliferating — about half of all kitchens made today have one, according the National Kitchen and Bath Association.
 On the heels of that trend, people are now using the island as an eating area as well as a prep space.
 Savvy manufacturers are keeping pace with both trends and creating a third: oodles of kitchen stool options.

 No longer are you limited to the loss-leader natural wood or white stools so prevalent in discount department and home stores.
 Stools come in every color, mod designs, sleek materials and even overstuffed models just one step removed from a La-Z-Boy.

 Here are just a few eye-catchers to consider:

 The "Cafe" Bar Stool comes in swivel and standard models, with round, cushioned seats, metal finish and a metal backrest with a cozy cutout of a steaming cup of joe.